CAdam: Confidence-Based Optimization for Online Learning

-A closer inspection in Figure~\ref{fig:sudden_change} reveals that, during the rotation (indicated by the red dashed line), the alignment ratio decreases, resulting in fewer parameters being updated, followed by a gradual recovery.
+A closer inspection in Figure~\ref{fig:sudden_change} (Right) reveals that, during the rotation (indicated by the red dashed line), the alignment ratio decreases, resulting in fewer parameters being updated, followed by a gradual recovery.
 Correspondingly, the accuracy declines and subsequently improves, while the loss increases before decreasing.
 Notably, during these shifts, CAdam's accuracy drops more slowly and recovers faster than Adam's, indicating its superior adaptability to new data distributions.

-\paragraph{Continuous Distribution Shifts} In contrast to sudden distribution changes, we also tested the scenario where the data distribution changes continuously.
+\textbf{Continuous Distribution Shifts} In contrast to sudden distribution changes, we also tested the scenario where the data distribution changes continuously.
 Specifically, we simulated this by rotating the data distribution at each iteration by an angle.
-The results, shown in Figure \ref{fig:continuous_rotating}, indicate that as the rotation speed increases, the advantage of CAdam over Adam becomes more pronounced.
+The results, shown in Figure \ref{fig:continuous_rotating} (Left), indicate that as the rotation speed increases, the advantage of CAdam over Adam becomes more pronounced.

-\paragraph{Noisy Samples} To evaluate the optimizer's robustness to noise, we introduced noise into the dataset by randomly selecting a certain number of batches in each epoch (resampling for each epoch) and replacing the labels of these batches with random values.
-The results are presented in Figure \ref{fig:continuous_rotating}.
-We observed that as the proportion of noisy labels increases, the consistency of CAdam decreases, causing it to update fewer parameters in each iteration.
-Despite this, both CAdam and Adam experience a performance decline in test set accuracy as noise increases.
-Nevertheless, CAdam consistently outperforms Adam, maintaining accuracy even with 40\% noise, comparable to Adam's performance in a noise-free setting by the end of training.
+\textbf{Noisy Samples} To assess the optimizer's robustness to label noise, we inject noise by randomly selecting a proportion of batches in each epoch (resampled every epoch) and replacing their labels with random values.
+The results are shown in Figure~\ref{fig:continuous_rotating} (Right).
+As the noise level increases, CAdam becomes more conservative—its consistency score drops, leading it to update fewer parameters per iteration.
+Despite this cautious behavior, CAdam consistently outperforms Adam in terms of test accuracy.
+Notably, even under 40\% label noise, CAdam achieves comparable accuracy to Adam’s performance in the noise-free setting by the end of training.